ryansmith940/Yeoman.VisualStudio/readme.md

 ```

 ## Configuration
-This package adds a file called ```yeo.ignore``` to your VisualStudio project.
+This package adds a file called ```yeo.ignore``` to your Visual Studio project.
 Each line of the file indicates a directory name.
-If the Yeoman generator adds a file under any of those directory names, the file will not be added to your VisualStudio project.
+If the Yeoman generator adds a file under any of those directory names, the file will not be added to your Visual Studio project.
 By default, this file includes ```bower_components``` and ```node_modules```.
 If Yeoman adds files to these directories, they will not be added to your project.

 ## Resources
 - Available generators: http://yeoman.io/generators/